wilsonmar/oss-perf/tableau.md

-IThis page provides an enhanced / deeper sequence to presenting Tableau based on a hands-on approach with less hype.
+This page provides an enhanced / deeper sequence to presenting Tableau based on a hands-on approach with less hype.

  * http://www.tableau.com/learn/starter-kit provides a learning sequence with clickable links to materials.